natenka/pyneng-book-en/docs/source/exercises/22_exercises.rst

 Task 22.1b
 ~~~~~~~~~~~~~

-Change Topology class from task 22.1a or 22.1.
+Copy the Topology class from either task 22.1a or 22.1 and modify it.

-Add delete_link() method that removes specified connection.
-Method should also remove mirror connection if it exists (example below).
+Add a delete_link method that deletes the specified connection.
+The method should also remove the "reverse" connection, if any (an example
+is given below).

-If there is no such connection, message "There is no such connection" is displayed.
+If there is no such link, the message "There is no such link" should be printed.

 Topology creation: